mitsuba-renderer/drjit/docs/unused/advanced.rst

                       [](auto& x, auto&y, auto& /* mask */) { x += y; },
                       amount, mask);

-Internally, :cpp:func:`enoki::transform` detects and processes conflicts using the AVX512CDI instruction set.
+Internally, :cpp:func:`drjit::transform` detects and processes conflicts using the AVX512CDI instruction set.
 When conflicts are present, the function provided as an argument may be invoked multiple times in a row.
 When AVX512CDI is not available, a slower scalar fallback implementation is used.